giuliano-t/jpmorgan-credit-default-app/README.md

 # JP Morgan Credit Default Prediction: Analysis & Web App

-This repository contains a complete machine learning project designed to predict credit default risk, based on the JP Morgan Chase & Co. dataset from Kaggle.
+This repository contains a complete machine learning project designed to predict credit default risk, based on the JP Morgan Chase & Co. dataset from the Quantitative Research Virtual Internship (Task 3).

 The project is presented in two parts:
 1. A detailed **Jupyter Notebook** showcasing the end-to-end process of model selection, tuning, and evaluation.